tomevison/Aralia-Weather-Station/README.md

 The Ignition Perspective module was used for historical visualisation.

 ## Issues
-DH11 sensor is only able to read a maximum humidity value of 95%.
-The humidity is above this for most of the Northern Territory wet season.
+DH11 sensor is only able to read humidity data 20-80% +- 5%.
+The humidity is above this range for most of the Northern Territory wet season.
+This could be upgraded to DH22 which improves humidity sensing with range 0-100% +-2-5%.